AnasElshaer01/Blood-donation/README.md

->On boarding task for technocolabs Datascience intership
+>On boarding task for technocolabs Datascience internship